aws-samples/sagemaker-notebook-to-web-application-with-voila/README.md

     "vpc_id":vpc_id
   }
 ```
-The VPC you  needs to have a public subnet and an internet gateway.
+In that case, the VPC needs to have a public subnet and an internet gateway.
 In addition, make sure in your terminal that you have the following environement variable exported:

 ```shell